astro-reactive/astro-reactive/README.md

 | astro-reactive-validator | 🛠 in-progress | 🛠 in-progress |
 | astro-reactive-datagrid | 🛠 in-progress | 🛠 in-progress |

+# HACKTOBERFEST 2022

+Any contribution is welcome.
+See our [contributing guide](https://github.com/ayoayco/astro-reactive-library/blob/main/CONTRIBUTING.md), and feel free to look around to find something that interests you. :)

+Maybe add some themes to our form component?
+Or maybe an improvement the README?

+The issues page contains some ideas, but they should not limit your contribution.

+If you don't find anything there, I'm happy to help you get your contribution in.

+You can always [create a new issue](https://github.com/ayoayco/astro-reactive-library/issues/new) for your own idea, [email me (ramon.aycojr+hack@gmail.com)](mailto:ramon.aycojr+hack@gmail.com) or message me on [Twitter (@ayoayco)](https://twitter.com/ayoayco).

 # Running the demo app
 To run the project's demo app locally:
 1. Clone/Fork the project